Which city is cheaper, Amsterdam or Vilnius?

 Both Amsterdam and Vilnius during the spring are popular places to visit.
 The natural beauty are the main draw to Vilnius this time of year.
 Also, many travelers come to Amsterdam for the activities around the city and the natural beauty.

 Vilnius is around the same temperature as Amsterdam in the spring.
-The temperature in Vilnius is usually 7°C (45°F) in April, and Amsterdam stays around 8°C (46°F).
+The daily temperature in Vilnius averages around 7°C (45°F) in April, and Amsterdam fluctuates around 8°C (46°F).

 In the spring, Vilnius often gets around the same amount of sunshine as Amsterdam.
 Vilnius gets 164 hours of sunny skies this time of year, while Amsterdam receives 166 hours of full sun.